iredmail/dockerized/README.md

 ## TODO

-- Get mariadb container running first.
+- How to backup SQL databases everyday
 - Generate self-signed ssl cert while launching container which needs a cert and the cert files don't exist yet.
 - Replace FQDN in files while launching container: